 For instance, ancient Epicureans sent humanist missionaries to the Middle East to teach atomist physics and hedonist ethics: Philonides of Laodicea was an Epicurean missionary to Syria, a country today besieged by the most vulgar expressions of religious fanaticism and violence.

+Today in the age of information, we have instead bloggers and content creators.
 Some of our comrades are fallen.
 A few years ago we lost Jaako, from Finland, in honor of whose memory Ilkka created the Menoeceus Blog.
 He had cancer and knew he was dying, and days before his death he wrote a departing blog entry–titled Is it finally time to say goodbye?–where he shared with us details about his life that were much more personal and intimate than the philosophical content that he was used to writing.
 I recently realized that his amazing blog–titled Being Human: Secular sermons for free minds–had gone offline, and scrambled to figure out whether there was a back-up somewhere.
 Ilkka provided me with this web.archive.org link.
 We are happy to have preserved a bit of his memory for the benefit of future generations.

 There has been increased renewed interest among content creators in Epicurus.
 New blogs like The Epicurus Project were recently inaugurated–this last one’s author Mark Walker has also created two other Epicurean-themed blogs: one that explores the links with positive psychology, and another one that tells a fictional story.
 Here he defends Epicurean moral realism.
 There’s also Peter St Andre’s Letters on Happiness, which contains a collection of the teachings in the form of an exchange of letters between friends.
 Hopefully more thinkers will share their interest in philosophy in the coming months and years so that we can continue to carry the each-one-teach-one tradition forward for the benefit of countless future generations.